rems-project/cn-tutorial/NAMING-CONVENTIONS.md

 to change everything in the tutorial (at least) to use them, and then stick to them for new stuff we write.

-Here's our (Benjamin and Liz's) best shot at a good set of conventions, based on past discussions:
+This document describes our (Benjamin and Liz's) best shot at a good set of conventions, based on past discussions.

+All the list-related files in src/examples have been converted to this convention -- do `ls src/examples/{list*,Seq*}` to check it out.

 ## Code conventions